moby/moby/docs/installation/linux/SUSE.md

 ## Custom docker daemon options

+Common options that involve modifying the docker daemon

+* HTTP Proxy
+* Non-default location for runtime files
+* Alternate, non-default storage for images and container files
+* More

-If you need to add an HTTP Proxy, set a different directory or partition for the Docker runtime files, or make other customizations, read the systemd article to learn how to [customize your systemd Docker daemon options](../../admin/systemd.md).
+Read the systemd article to
+learn how to [customize your systemd Docker daemon options](../../admin/systemd.md).

 ## Uninstallation